-- 13. Who is supposed to input information about designated supports and accommodations into the Administration and Registration Tools (ART) or into a member's comparable platform?
+- 13. Who is supposed to input information about designated supports and accommodations into the test registration tool?
 How is the information verified? - 14.
 Are there any supplies that schools need to provide so that universal tools, designated supports, and accommodations can be appropriately implemented? - 15.
-What happens when accommodations listed in the Usability, Accessibility, and Accommodations Guidelines do not match any accommodations presented in the student's IEP or 504 plan? - 16.
+What happens when accommodations listed in the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines do not match any accommodations presented in the student's IEP or 504 plan? - 16.
 Are there accessibility resources that members have discussed and agreed not to include in the Smarter Balanced test? - 17.
-What are the process and timeline for updating and making changes to the UAAG? - 18.
+What are the process and timeline for updating and making changes to the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines? - 18.
 Is the digital notepad universal tool fully available for ELA and math?
 Will a student's notes be saved if the student takes a 20-minute break? - 19.
-For the global notes universal tool, if a student takes a break of 20 minutes do the notes disappear? - 20.
-For the highlighter universal tool, if a student pauses a test for 20-minutes, do the highlighter marks disappear? - 21.
+For the global notes universal tool, if a student takes a break of 20 minutes, do the notes disappear? - 20.
+For the highlighter universal tool, if a student pauses a test for 20 minutes, do the highlighter marks disappear? - 21.
 How are students made aware that the spell check universal tool is available when moving from item to item? - 22.
 For the zoom universal tool, is the default size specific to certain devices?
-Will the test administrator's manual provide directions on how to do this adjustment? - 23.
+Will the Test Administration Manual provide directions on how to do this adjustment? - 23.
 For the English glossary universal tool, how are terms with grade- and context-appropriate definitions made evident to the student? - 24.
-For the mark-for-review universal tool, will selections remain visible after a 20-minute break? - 25.
+For the mark for review universal tool, will selections remain visible after a 20-minute break? - 25.
 Can universal tools be turned off if it is determined that they will interfere with the student's performance on the assessment? - 26.
 How are the language access needs of ELs addressed in the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines? - 27.
-Is text-to-speech available for ELs to use? - 28.
-What languages are available to ELs in text-to-speech? - 29.
-For which content areas will the Consortium provide translation supports for students whose primary language is not English? - 30.
+Why are resources to support English language proficiency needs classified as universal tools and designated supports? - 28.
+Is text-to-speech available for ELs to use? - 29.
+What languages are available to ELs in text-to-speech? - 30.
+For which content areas will the Consortium provide translation supports for students whose primary language is not English? - 31.
 Does a student need to be identified as an English learner in order to receive translation and language supports?
-What about foreign language exchange students? - 31.
-For the translated test directions designated support, what options are available for students who do not understand the language available in the digital format?
-Can a human reader of directions in the native language be provided? - 32.
-How is the translations glossary non-embedded designated support different from the bilingual dictionary? - 33.
+What about foreign language exchange students? - 32.
+For the translated test directions designated support, what options are available for students who are advancing toward English language proficiency and need support with understanding test directions?
+Can a human reader of directions in the native language be provided? - 33.
+How is the translations glossary non-embedded designated support different from the bilingual dictionary? - 34.
 Will translations be available in language dialects/variants?